niravcodes/niravcodes.github.io/_posts/2018-05-20-the-pain-of-falling-from-16-to-2kb-and-a-eeprom-programmer.md

 ---
 layout: post
-title: The pain of falling from 16 to 2KB and a EEPROM PROGRAMMER
+title: The pain of falling from 16 to 2KB and an EEPROM Programmer in Arduino
 tags:
 - code
 - electronics